drhoopoe/academic-kickstart/content/post/p062001/why_hoopoe.md

 The hoopoe (*Upupa epops*, Ar. *al-hudhud*) is a long-beaked, colorfully crested migratory bird that ranges across many of the hot parts of Eurasia and Africa.
 It's charming, obviously, but why name an academic blog with a focus on Islamic occultism and Sufism after it?

 I could have gone the safer route and just registered myname.com, but where's the fun in that?
-Instead, I prefered something that would be evocative of the sort of things I work on—at least for those with ears to hear.
+I prefered instead something that would be evocative of the sort of things I work on, at least for those with ears to hear.
 So how does this funny-looking little bird accomplish that?
 Well, in short, by being an age-old, transconfessional emblem of occult and mystical power.

 ## The hoopoe in Islamic sources